-- (3) A person who wishes to serve an originating process on a defendant, other than a State, in any country by any of the following methods must file in the Registry a request in Form 71 for service of the originating process by that method, together with a copy of the originating process and an additional sealed copy of the originating process for each person to be served: - (a) through the judicial authorities of that country under paragraph (2);

-(b) through a Singapore consular authority under paragraph (2);

-(c) through the government of that country under paragraph (2).

-- (4) Every copy of an originating process served pursuant to paragraph (2)(e) or filed under paragraph (3) must be accompanied by a translation of the originating process - (a) in the official language of the country in which service is to be effected; or - (b) if there is more than one official language of that country, in any of those languages which is appropriate to the place in that country where service is to be effected.
+- (3) A person who wishes to serve an originating process in any country by any of the following methods must file in the Registry a request in Form 71 for service of the originating process by that method, together with a copy of the originating process and an additional sealed copy of the originating process for each person to be served: - (a) through the judicial authorities of that country under paragraph (1); - (b) through a Singapore consular authority under paragraph (1) or (2); - (c) through the government of that country under paragraph (2). - (4) Every copy of an originating process served pursuant to paragraph (2)(c) or filed under paragraph (3) must be accompanied by a translation of the originating process - (a) in the official language of the country in which service is to be effected; or

-- (5) Paragraph (4) does not apply to a copy of an originating process which is to be served - (a) in a country where the official language is, or its official languages include, English; or unless the service is to be effected under paragraph (1) and the Civil Procedure Convention with respect to that country expressly requires the copy to be accompanied by a translation.
+- (b) if there is more than one official language of that country, in any of those languages which is appropriate to the place in that country where service is to be effected. - (5) Paragraph (4) does not apply to a copy of an originating process which is to be served - (a) in a country where the official language is, or its official languages include, English; or - (b) in any country by a Singapore consular authority on a Singapore citizen, unless the service is to be effected under paragraph (1) and the Civil Procedure Convention with respect to that country expressly requires the copy to be accompanied by a translation.